Sivavasipally/deephistorydev/README.md

 - Ensure Git credentials are correct in `.env`
 - Check if repositories use 'master' or 'main' branch (tool handles both)
 - Verify network connectivity and repository URLs
+- **Large repositories**: May timeout or fail.
+Use smaller repos or split into batches

 ### Database Connection Issues
 - **SQLite**: Check file permissions for database file